volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 Netlify is a service that automates builds, deployments, and manages your websites.

-Nowadays it’s one of the fastest and easiest deployment solutions.
+Nowadays it is one of the fastest and easiest deployment solutions.

 It provides:

-* free plan for playing around with the platform
+* free plan to play around with the platform
 * HTTPS for each website by default
 * built-in DNS management